jackybabes/spotify_to_tidal_bpm/README.md

 - Look for playlists existing and create if missing
 - Add support for larger range of BPM
 - Comments...
-- Check to see if song already in playlist

 # To Do - Long Term
 - See if there is way to match song better than 'top_tune'